Node.js TCP/IP Networking: OS Sockets & Ports

 -> listening socket

-That split matters in Node because net.Server and net.Socket wrap different kernel objects.
+That is why net.Server and net.Socket represent separate OS objects.
 The server object wraps the listening socket.
-The socket passed to the connection callback wraps an accepted connected socket.
-Closing an accepted socket ends that connection.
-Closing the server stops accepting new ones.
-Existing accepted sockets can remain alive unless your code closes them too.
+The socket passed to your connection callback wraps an accepted connected socket.
+Closing an accepted socket ends that one connection.
+Closing the server stops accepting new connections.
+Existing accepted sockets can keep running unless your code closes them too.

 const sockets = new Set();